AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 # How to contribute a patch to GHC

 Here's how to submit a bug fix to GHC.
+For [changing the documentation](working-conventions/documentation-changes), there is a simpler procedure.
 For [adding features](working-conventions/adding-features), there are a few extra steps to follow.

 1. **Make sure the bug is in Trac**.
 Usually it is (that's why you are working on it), but if it's a bug you have found yourself, add it to Trac before you start work.
 It's important to have a ticket, because it makes sure that the bug report, discussion about the fix, the regression test that checks it, and the eventual conclusion, are all recorded together.
 Comments in the code can refer to the ticket (e.g. `See Trac #2382 for an example`).
 And so on.
 If there's no ticket, there is every chance that it'll get lost.
 1. **[Add a test case](building/running-tests/adding)** in the [testsuite](building/running-tests) that shows up the bug.